-Damaged concrete can really be a nuisance, and knowing when and how to repair it can be very overwhelming.
+A damaged driveway can really be a nuisance, and trying to understand the ins and outs of repairing concrete can be very overwhelming.
 This is why we’ve created the following comprehensive guide to help you through it.
 Continue reading as we dive into the basics of concrete repair.

 Why concrete goes bad